Aboubakar Keita

-Aboubakar Keita (born 5 November 1997) is an Ivorian footballer who plays as a midfielder for Swedish club AIK.
+Aboubakar Keita (born 5 November 1997) is an Ivorian professional footballer who is currently playing as a midfielder for Hungarian club Diósgyőri VTK.

 Club career

 F.C.
 Copenhagen

 After having visited F.C.
 Copenhagen on multiple occasions, Keita signed a contract with the club shortly after his 18th birthday in November 2015, playing the remainder of the autumn with the under-19 team.
 On 11 January 2016 Keita was promoted to the first team squad.

 On 13 March 2016, Keita debuted for the first team, when he substituted William Kvist in the Danish Superliga match against AaB.
 Three days later, he was in the starting eleven in the Danish Cup game against Randers FC.

 Keita signed a loan deal with Norwegian club Stabæk to June 2019.

+Charleroi

+In July 2022, Keita was loaned to Israeli club Sektzia Ness Ziona.
+During the 2022–23 winter transfer window, he returned from Israel.

 AIK

 On 1 February 2023, Keita signed with Swedish club AIK until the end of 2024.

+Diósgyőr

+On 3 September 2025, Keita signed with Nemzeti Bajnokság I club Diósgyőri VTK.

 International career

 He debuted for the Ivory Coast U23s in a 5–1 loss to France U21, scoring the only goal for his team in the game.